AC Optimal Power Flow

 The flow

-field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the from-bus and to-bus ends of each branch.
-The type to which one of the constraints will be applied is defined according to the type
+field refers to inequality constraints that enforce limits on the apparent power flow, active power flow, or current flow magnitude at the from-bus and to-bus ends of each branch.
+The type of constraint applied is specified using the type

 function: